-Nonguantitative Treatment Limitations (NQTLs) Definitions
+Nonquantitative Treatment Limitations (NQTLs) Definitions

 NQTL Definition 1 Concurrent Review "Concurrent review" means a periodic reauthorization of continued medical eligibility for the level of services provided which allows for close monitoring of the participant's progress, treatment goals, and objectives.
-2 Fail First Requirements/ Step Therapy Requiring members to attempt lower or lesser levels of care and demonstrate ineffectiveness before allowing the participant to attempt higher or more intensive levels of care A requirement that a patient try a less expensive treatment first before they can be approved for the higher cost treatment ordered by their provider.
+Step Therapy allowing the participant to attempt higher or more intensive levels Requiring members to attempt lower or lesser levels of care and demonstrate ineffectiveness before allowing the participant to attempt higher or more intensive levels of care A requirement that a patient try a less expensive treatment first before they can be approved for the higher cost treatment ordered by their provider.
 3 Medical Necessity Criteria "Medically necessary" means that the service or benefit is: (a) Directly related to diagnostic, preventive, curative, palliative, rehabilitative, or ameliorative treatment of an illness, injury, disability, or health condition; (b) Consistent with current accepted standards of good medical practice; (c) The most cost efficient service that can be provided without sacrificing effectiveness or access to care; and (d) Not primarily for the convenience of the consumer, the consumer's family, or the provider.
-4 Outlier Management Procedures that are designed to review services after they have been delivered to assess medical necessity and detect and prevent fraud, waste, and abuse through investigation of unusual patterns in service utilization, billing, prescribing, and denials.
+4 Outlier Management Procedures that are designed to review services after they have been delivered to assess medical necessity and/or detect and prevent fraud, waste, and abuse through investigation of unusual patterns in service utilization, billing, prescribing, and denials.
 5 Prior Authorization/ Preauthorization The approval required from the Department or its designee (including the MCO) before a service can be rendered by the provider and reimbursed.